 The Cooper Scholarship is presented in memory of Dr. Burpee Cooper, Class of 1912, and in honor of his grandson, Dr. Curt A Cooper, Class of 1973.
 The scholarship was endowed by Dr. Burpee Cooper’s son, Mr. Arnold Cooper (the father of Dr. Curt A. Cooper) and by Burpee Cooper’s daughter and her husband, Mr. and Mrs. Louis Weichselfelder.
 The Cooper Scholarship was established to acknowledge their debt of gratitude to their father and to benefit outstanding medical students.
 Preference is given to Boone County/Harrison area students who have demonstrated superior academic achievement, good citizenship and whose families work in order to assist them.
-The inaugural award was presented in 1993 to Aaron Janos of Flippin.
+The inaugural award was presented in 1993.

 Dean’s Office / College of Medicine Scholarships

 In response to the University of Arkansas for Medical Sciences’ “Invest in Life” Capital Gifts Campaign to raise $5,000,000 in scholarship funds for students, the Dean’s Office/College of Medicine staff employees established a scholarship fund designed to recognize and reward humanitarian public service.
 Three scholarships were awarded beginning in 1992, one each to a rising sophomore, junior and senior medical student.
 Students are nominated by their classmates and must demonstrate a superior awareness of and accomplishment in community and civic activities.
 A scholarship committee in the Dean’s office makes the final selection.